 The Office of the Registrar provides an array of services including maintaining accurate and secure records of all students' academic work; issuing transcripts; providing enrollment and degree verification; administering veterans' educational benefits, reviewing and enforcing domicile status; and providing individual student data and support information to the academic community.
 These services are provided within the confines of the Family Educational Rights and Privacy Act (FERPA) of 1974, as amended.

-Parking decals may be purchased in person in the Parking Services Office located in the Shenandoah Parking Deck, or via the Parking Services website.
-You will need a G-Card to purchase parking passes in person.
+Parking decals may be purchased online via the Parking Services website.
 Handicapped parking permits are available in the Parking Services Office.
 Parking registration information is also mailed to students several weeks before the start of the fall semester.
 For more information contact Parking Services.

 All student wage/hourly employees are required to use Direct Deposit and must submit a time sheet online in order to be paid.
 To set up Direct Deposit and record your hours, please visit Patriot Web and click on "Employee Services","Time sheets" (to enter your hours) and/or "Pay Information" (to enroll in direct deposit).

 George Mason University policy limits graduate students to working no more than 20-hours per week as graduate assistants, graduate lecturers and/or in student wage positions.
 Students seeking to work more than 20 hours/week (but no more than 30) must obtain permission from both their academic/faculty advisor and the graduate associate dean of their home academic unit prior to accepting an additional appointment.
 This requirement applies whether the student is appointed in one or in multiple academic units.
 The Work Authorization Form is found here.